Beginner's Guide for WordPress - Start your WordPress Blog in minutes.

 I know there are plugins that also hide a part of the article and only reveal the rest of the article only if you sign up for newsletter or Like or share the post…

-2. Geertje says:
+2. Geertje

 Very curious about the promise you made in the last sentence: when will you be covering membership features/plugins?

-3. Eileen says:
+3. Eileen

 I have password protect on a blog post, but then it will not allow comments on that post.
 The allow comments setting on the page is checked, any advice on how I can password protect and allow comments both on one post would be greatly appreciated!

-4. Allan Douglas says:
+4. Allan Douglas

 I found the Private setting when I needed to take a page down but not delete it.
 I missed the pasword protect; that could come in very handy later on if I have a paid subscriber area.
 Thanks!

-5. Anita York says:
+5. Anita York

-I set up a WordPress site for my high school class with password protection on certain pages with personal info.
+I set up a Wordpress site for my high school class with password protection on certain pages with personal info.
 I got lots of complaints that the password would not work in IE.

-We're glad you have chosen to leave a comment.
-Please keep in mind that all comments are moderated according to our comment policy, and all links are nofollow.
-Do NOT use keywords in the name field.
+Thanks for choosing to leave a comment.
+Please keep in mind that all comments are moderated according to our comment policy, and your email address will NOT be published.
+Please Do NOT use keywords in the name field.
 Let's have a personal and meaningful conversation.